Drinking water treatment process

 5. Bacterial Removal

-The final treatment is ensuring that any remaining bacteria and other unwanted contaminants are removed from the water supply.
+The final treatment in the water cleaning process is ensuring that any remaining bacteria and other unwanted contaminants are removed from the water supply.
 This is when chemicals like chlorine are added.

 Chlorine is an essential element in the water treatment and sanitation process.
 It is a highly effective disinfectant that kills harmful bacteria and ensures that water stays safe during its journey to our taps.
 Sometimes water can smell or taste strongly of chlorine, but this does not mean that there is anything wrong with your water.
 There are a few reasons why your water might sometimes smell more strongly of chlorine: